 Canadian Ethics Challenge

-The Canadian Ethics Challenge embodies the mission of CFA Institute by promoting "the highest standards of ethics, education, and professional excellence."
+The CFA Societies Canada Ethics Challenge embodies the mission of CFA Institute by promoting "the highest standards of ethics, education, and professional excellence."
 In addition, it focuses on many of the elements of CFA Institute's Future of Finance initiative.
 Equally as important, it helps prepare those entering the investment profession for the ethical challenges that they will face in the workplace.

 The first Ethics Challenge was started by a CFA Society Toronto volunteer in 2014 where three teams, each from a CFA Institute University Affiliation Program in Toronto participated.
-Last year, the 12 Canadian CFA Societies hosted the first Canadian Ethics Challenge.
+In 2017, the 12 member Societies hosted the first CFA Societies Canada Ethics Challenge.

 - Improve your professional presentation skills

 - Train you to work with a team